psaikido/hugle.uk/content/prose/thesium/010-kronos.md

 sensory system could take it all in, all the data from every bit of the stricken planet.
 Fires and floods, nuclear winter, devastation and chaos in all parts.
 The remnants of the race traumatised and in mourning for all the species that had been lost.
-The dna banks that Kronos harboured held the yearning promise of a return for feathers and fur, for fins and scales, for the gossamer wings of the dearly departed, for love and life lost.
+The DNA banks that Kronos harboured held the yearning promise of a return for feathers and fur, for fins and scales, for the gossamer wings of the dearly departed, for love and life lost.